bod9i/GhostEventBus/README.md

 See public class RedisMqExtension.

-To start event listenings you need add to your ASP-DI by extension-method AddHostedWorkerService.
+To start event listenings you need add to your ASP-DI RedisEventsHostedService by extension-method AddHostedWorkerService.
 Also solution have implemented event sender.
 To add this you need add implementation of IEventSender to your DI by extension-method AddEventSenderAsSingletone.